tonybourkesdnpros/AVD_Labguide/lab2.md

 The build_fabric.yml playbook is the first one we will use.
 It will both build configlets for the fabric, as well as create documentation for that build.

-The build process will take the three data models.
-You'll find them in the group_vars directory:
+The build process will take the three data models and run them through a templating system to generate configurations.
+You'll find the date models in the group_vars directory:

 * FABRIC.yml: This file describes the overall fabric (for a single DC environment, this includes all the leafs and spines)
 * EVPN_SERVICES.yml: This file describes the VXLAN segments and anycast gateways to be created